The area around Wrigley Field has recently undergone a major facelift.

 And honestly?
 They’re secretly pretty cool.

-If you are a Chicago resident or just visiting, here is the definitive list of the eight secretly cool places you need to check out in Wrigley other than the classic spots.
+If you are a Chicago resident or just visiting, here is the definitive list of the eight best bars, restaurants, hotels, & more near Wrigleyville and Wrigley Field in Chicago.

 3630 N Clark St

-This stylish hotel is a nod to the golden era of Chicago.
+Hotel Zachary is a hotel near Wrigley Field that is a nod to the golden era of Chicago.
 Décor mimics the turn of the century aesthetic with architecture and interiors inspired by the year 1912—the year Wigley Field was built.
 Foodies will love the various dining options and craft beer and cocktails.
-Situated in the heart of Wrigley, with views of the field, you are a short walk away from all the other great new bars and restaurants in the area and in the middle of the excitement of the neighborhood.
+This hotel near Wrigley Field has excellent views of the field, with a short walk away from all the other great new bars and restaurants in the area and in the middle of the excitement of the neighborhood.

 3505 N Clark St

-After famously hosting this past year’s Santa Baby Popup Bar, in the summer this establishment turns into Chicago’s very own version of a Vegas-Pool party.
+Deuces and the Diamond Club is bar and restaurant near Wrigley Field that that hosted this past year’s Santa Baby Popup Bar.
+In the summer this Wrigleyville bar turns into Chicago’s very own version of a Vegas-Pool party.
 Deuces and the Diamond Club is the place for burgers, beer, and indoor-outdoor fun.
 This place hosts two popular locals.
 On the ground floor is Deuces; a gourmet burger bar with a menu to satisfy any comfort-foodie.
 On the top floor sits the Diamond Club, a quiet lounge that overlooks the hustle and bustle of Clark St. Boasting unique vintage features like an antique photo booth and historically inspired cocktails, Deuces, and the Diamond Club has something for everyone!

 3626 N Clark St

 Walking up and down Clark Street, you will be greeted by the smells of fresh cakes and baked goods coming from the colorful West Town Bakery + Tap.
-This Chicago establishment recently opened its third location in Hotel Zachary.
+This bakery and restaurant near Wrigley Field recently opened its third location in Hotel Zachary.
 Enjoy breakfast pastries and sammies, with a boozy milkshake or cup of Dark Matter coffee.

-Hidden under Union Full Board (excellent Detroit-style square pizza… don’t judge it ’til you’ve had it), this basement speakeasy is your next place to post up for great live music, signature craft cocktails and an enviable late-night menu.
+Hidden under Union Full Board (excellent Detroit-style square pizza… don’t judge it ’til you’ve had it), this Wrigleyville bar and establishment is your next place to post up for great live music, signature craft cocktails and an enviable late-night menu.
 Union Full Board will also be opening a 3k sq. ft. patio just in time or the summer season!

 Take a break from the beer and barbeque and venture to the Caribbean!
-This authentic upscale Caribbean restaurant opened in 2017 and has been a popular institution in Wrigley ever since.
-Popular items include fried plantains, jerk chicken wings, and oxtail.
+This authentic upscale restaurant near Wrigley Field opened in 2017 and has been a popular institution in Wrigley ever since.
+Popular items at this Wrigleyville bar include fried plantains, jerk chicken wings, and oxtail.
 Try your hand in a new exotic experience and, trust us, you won’t be disappointed.

 This is another location that has been inspired by its Chicago roots.
 The grill and whiskey bar was named after beloved Cubs Pitcher Mordecai “Three Finger” Brown, who is known for his famous “curve-ball” that helped make the Cubs 1908 World Series Champions.
 The second floor of the duplex is home to Hush Money, Wrigleyville’s newest and coolest cocktail bar.